Good Form for Effortless Running

 Your feet should land lightly on the ground between the heel and the midfoot, quickly rolling forward onto your toes for push off.

-Training for the upcoming Standard Chartered Marathon Singapore 2012?
-Watch this space as Journey Fitness Company will be delivering more tips to help you train to reach your target.
+Training for any upcoming marathon?
+Watch this space as we will be delivering more tips to help you train to reach your target.